 It's designed for desktops and comes with extra USB ports that are perfect for charging controllers or simply expanding your PS5's USB connectivity.
 It might be a little bulky for many, but if you want to invest in something that'll happily store all your downloaded games, media and more, this is a great choice.

-It's actually the fastest SSD in this roundup, so if you want super-quick transfer speeds and near-instantaneous loading of your PS4 games then this one's a definite must.
+It's actually the fastest external SSD in this roundup, so if you want super-quick transfer speeds and near-instantaneous loading of your PS4 games then this one's a definite must.
 The five-year warranty's another plus; by our calculations your drive will still be covered by the time the PS6 comes around.